rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 the cause of memory safety bugs much easier to find, since we know Rust is checking all of the other code for us.
 To get this benefit of only having a few places to investigate memory safety bugs, it's important to contain your unsafe code to as small of an area as possible.
-Once you use `unsafe` inside of a module, any of the code in that module is suspect: keep `unsafe` blocks small and you'll thank yourself later.
+Any code inside of an `unsafe` block is suspect when debugging a memory problem: keep `unsafe` blocks small and you'll thank yourself later since you'll have less code to investigate.

-In order to isolate unsafe code as much as possible, it's a good idea to enclose unsafe code within a safe abstraction and provide a safe API.
+In order to isolate unsafe code as much as possible, it's a good idea to enclose unsafe code within a safe abstraction and provide a safe API, which we'll be discussing once we get into unsafe functions and methods.
 Parts of the standard library are implemented as safe abstractions over unsafe code that has been audited.
 This prevents uses of `unsafe` from leaking out into all the places that you or your users might want to make use of the functionality implemented with `unsafe` code, since using a safe abstraction is safe.